NDIS and funding - children

 target icon

-Bulk billing by your GP
+Bulk billing for doctor’s appointments, as decided by your doctor

 Rocket icon